-

 AMERICANA / FOLK SINGER-SONGWRITER

 Singer-songwriter Arielle Silver crafts folk-rooted story songs rich with imagery, empathy, and place.
-Inspired by the traditions of Laurel Canyon and Greenwich Village, her music explores relationships between people, landscapes, and memory.
+Inspired by Laurel Canyon, Club Passim, and Camino pilgrimages, her music explores relationships between people, landscapes, and memory.
 Her album Watershed spent 18 weeks on the Americana Music Charts and earned national folk and songwriting honors.

 - 18 weeks on the Americana Music Charts